How we price bathroom remodeling.

 Contractor overhead

-Overhead (general & administrative, marketing, supervision) is benchmarked against the NAHB Cost of Doing Business study.
-Materials are pass-through, so overhead applies only to labor + permit.
+Overhead (general & administrative, marketing, supervision) is benchmarked against the NAHB Cost of Doing Business study, which measures it as a percent of revenue.
+Material dollars pass straight through at cost; overhead never rides on them.

 Cost to deliver